Article courtesy of Her Heartland Soul; written by: Erin Fairchild

 There are a bunch of breweries in Sioux Falls, that could definitely all warrant their own spot on a must-do list.
 Unfortunately I know nothing about beer and don’t like the taste, so I’m giving you a quick summary from Josh who is a huge beer geek.

-The three breweries we went to in Sioux Falls are Monks House of Ale Repute, Woodgrain, and Hydra.
-We skipped Fernson because all of their beers are available in Omaha.
-He said Hydra is doing great, well-crafted beer and that their cranberry berlinerweisse is excellent.
-He also really enjoyed the pale ales and IPAs from WoodGrain.
+The breweries we went to in Sioux Falls are Monks Ale House and Woodgrain.
+He really enjoyed the pale ales and IPAs from WoodGrain.
 I don’t really know what any of this means so do with this information what you will.

 12. Visit the Washington Pavilion Visual Arts Center